101 Cooking For Two

 Can I bake chicken thighs in a toaster oven?

-Most toaster ovens will be able to cook chicken thighs.
+Most toaster ovens can cook chicken thighs.
 The oven must have a controlled higher temperature and account for drainage.
-And like in bigger ovens, you are cooking to a final internal temperature and never by time.
+Like in bigger ovens, you cook to a final internal temperature and never by time.

-1) If there is trimmable fat, trim it.
+1. If there is trimmable fat, trim it along with excess skin.

-2) Use a pan with some side to keep any splatter contained.
+3. Use a pan with some sides to keep any splatter contained.

-3) If your oven has a convection roast and convection bake, use the bake mode.
-Or skip the convection entirely.
+4. If your oven has a convection roast and convection bake, use the convection bake mode.
+Otherwise, skip the convection entirely.

-4) You could turn down the oven by 25°-50°.
-This will increase the cooking time some and may cause some drying out.
+5. You could turn down the oven by 25°-50°.
+This will increase the cooking time slightly and may cause some to dry out.
 Remember to cook to an endpoint, not by time.

-6) Adding some water to the pan under the rack will prevent the smoking issue.
-It will cool the fat when it drips.
+6. Adding water to the pan under the rack will prevent smoking by cooling the fat when it drips.
 This always works, but the moisture may interfere with some crispiness.

 Blue ribbon divider used for visual effect